-Northland Pines senior Jonathan Miller goes up strong for a rebound during a GNC win over Tomahawk last Friday night. -Staff Photos By JACOB HEID Pines boys pull away from Tomahawk BY JACOB HEID SPORTS EDITOR It was a tight first half of a Great Northern Conference showdown between the Northland Pines Eagles and Tomahawk Hatchets last Friday inside the Pines fieldhouse.
-The Eagles used secondhalf shooting and intensity to pull away from the visiting Hatchets in a 74-37 win.
-The win comes after the Eagles had five different players with 10-plus points, including senior Cody Vojta leading the way with 18 points on 7-for-11 shooting from the floor.
+Northland Pines senior Jonathan Miller goes up strong for a rebound during a GNC win over -Staff Photos By JACOB HEID Pines boys pull away from Tomahawk BY JACOB HEID SPORTS EDITOR It was a tight first half of a Great Northern Conference showdown between the Northland Pines Eagles Tomahawk Hatchets last Friday inside the Pines fieldhouse.
+The Eagles used secondhalf shooting and intensity to pull away from the visiting Hatchets in a 74-37 The win comes after the Eagles had five different players with 10-plus points, including senior Cody Vojta leading the way with 18 points on 7-for-11 shooting from the floor.
 Vojta also buried four 3-pointers, with most coming early in the second half.
 Mylo Albrecht followed that up with 17 points of his own on 8-for-13 shooting.

 A.J.
 Muench finished with 11 points and three triples, while Jonathan Miller and Jacob Beer each had 10 points with a pair of 3-pointers.
 It was a pretty backand-forth first half as the Eagles took an early lead, but Tomahawk used its post-play to keep stride with Pines early.
-The Hatchets continued
+The Hatchets continued to go down low as the Eagles started connecting from downtown.
+A late push in the half had Pines back up by double figures, 33-23, at halftime.
+An offensive explosion